dabearddabeard/hawaii/README.md

 </details>

+# Temporary Lodging Facility (TLF)

+- TLE (Temporary Lodging Expense): Authorized 5 days CONUS if PCSing OCONUS
+- TLA (Temporary Lodging Allowance): Authorized OCONUS 15 days at a time, except when more than one TLA rate applies within the computation period.
+If the final lodging period is greater than 15 days, but less than 30 days, it may be processed as a single payment (DODFMR, Vol 7a.
+Ch68)

+CPAC POCs
+- OIC: `301-677-9919` or `301-677-9908`
+- SNCOIC: `301-677-9918`
+- Clerks: `301-677-9916` or `301-677-9939`
+- Outbound Clerk: `301-677-9914`

 # Marine On-Line (MOL) Outbound Interview (OBI)

 All Marines in receipt of PCS orders will utilize the OBI module within MOL.
 This will cover all information needed by IPAC/admin to finalize PCS orders.
 This will also determine your travel entitlements.
 The OBI is needed to start the flight booking process.
 Be sure to include your pet(s) in your OBI.